 explicit links between STI payments and the performance

 of the business.
-During 2016, employees were assessed against their individual goals as well as leadership competencies, a set of expected capabilities against which
+During 2016, employees were assessed against their individual goals, leadership competencies and,

-performance as part of the performance management cycle.
+for development and performance as part of the

-Although our focus has been on organisational wide review of all roles and functions during 2016, we will continue to remain competitive in recruiting talented people for any key positions which arise in 2017 through:
+We also continue to remain competitive in recruiting talented people for key positions which may arise through:

 • Continuing to provide market competitive remuneration, alongside merit-based performance management;